Changefeeds (WAL)

 LinkedQL’s realtime capabilities (live queries and WAL subscriptions) depend on the support mode of the underlying database.
 For FlashQL and the Edge runtime client, this is automatic.
 But for the mainstream database family, this works behind a configuration.

-See the Guides section for setup details by runtime.
+See the Core Guides section for setup details by runtime.

 What Commit Objects Look Like